legal resources necessary to hold negligent facilities accountable.

 The rising need for many more nursing home beds and the lack of available competent nursing staff continues to cause a substantial problem in nursing facilities nationwide.
 In many cases, the family remains unaware that serious problems exist until their loved one is seriously injured, harmed or died unexpectedly.

-If your loved one is the victim of abuse, neglect or mistreatment while living in a Peoria County nursing facility, contact the Illinois Nursing Home Law Center attorneys for immediate legal intervention.
-Our team of dedicated lawyers has successfully resolved cases just like yours.
+If your loved one is the victim of abuse, neglect or mistreatment while living in a Peoria County nursing facility, contact the Illinois Nursing Home Law Center lawyers for immediate legal intervention.
+Our team of dedicated nursing home abuse attorneys has successfully resolved cases just like yours.
 Let us begin working on your claim for compensation today to ensure your family receives adequate monetary recovery for your losses.Heddington Oaks Healthcare Center

 This long-term care (LTC) facility is a 214-certified bed "government-owned not for profit" home providing services and cares to residents of Peoria and Peoria County, Illinois.
 The Medicare/Medicaid-participating center is located at:

 2223 West Hedding Avenue

 In addition to providing around-the-clock skilled nursing care, Heddington Oaks Healthcare Center also offers other services that include:

 - Physical, occupational and speech therapies

 - Specialty therapy

 When investigators working for the federal government identify severe violations of nursing home rules and regulations, they can penalize the facility by a denial of payment for Medicare services or impose monetary fines.
 Within the last three years, state and federal regulators imposed two monetary penalties against Heddington Oaks Healthcare, including a $12,112 fine on March 29, 2017, and a $33,249 fine on November 10, 2016, for a total of $45,359.